enzet/map-machine/README.md

 ![JOSM example](doc/josm.png)

-Example of using Röntgen icons on top of Mapnik style.
-Map Paint Styles:
+Example of using Röntgen icons on top of Mapnik style in JOSM.
+Map Paint Styles look like:

   * ✓ Mapnik (true)
   * ✓ Röntgen